The Last Government Shutdown Rocked The NSA. Another Will Only Increase The Suffering.

 “I can say anecdotally, because I do know several guys who worked there who went off on their own around 2013, 2014.
 There was a bigger exodus than normal, and you’ve gotta figure at least some of that was due to the shutdown and guys going ‘screw this.’”

-A second shutdown in five years would further exacerbate a depressed workforce, he said.
+A second shutdown in five years would further exacerbate the problem of a depressed workforce, he said.

-“The guys who went through it before are going to go ‘Here we go again, are you kidding me?’
+“The guys who went through it before are going to go, ‘Here we go again, are you kidding me?’
 Especially with the weather in the area, they’ll go, ‘If I knew this was going to last a couple of weeks, I’d go south and get warm, but I don’t know how long it’s going to last, so I gotta stay up here.
 That makes me even madder.’”

 In a statement to BuzzFeed News, the NSA said that while it hoped for a resolution to the budget impasse, it was gearing its staff to prepare for another shutdown.
 “NSA’s foremost need is to receive an enacted appropriation for Fiscal Year 2018 as soon as possible,” the agency said.